 b.
 Report Preparation.
-All reports shall be the responsibility of the Auditor (prepare, assemble, type, print, and bind) except for the Comprehensive Annual Financial Report ("CAFR").
+All reports shall be the responsibility of the Auditor (prepare, assemble, type, print, and bind).
 These shall include, but not be limited to, the following:

 i.
-Financial Statements with all necessary individual, combining, and combined statements and schedules needed to meet-the requirements of-the Comprehensive Annual Financial Report ("CAFR") Certificate of Achievement for Excellence in Financial Reporting Program.
+Financial Statements with all necessary individual, combining, and combined statements and schedules needed to meet the requirements of the Comprehensive Annual Financial Report ("CAFR") Certificate of Achievement for Excellence in Financial Reporting Program.
+The County intends to utilize an outside printer for actual production of the CAFR, all other reports referenced will be produced by the Auditor.

-iii.
-Combined and individual financial statements audit reports for the Board of County iii.
-Countywide Annual Financial Report of Units of Local Government.

-Commissioners, Clerk of the Circuit Court, Supervisor of Elections, Sheriff, Tax Collector, and Property Appraiser.
+ii.
+Combined and individual financial statements audit reports for theBoard of County Commissioners, Clerk of the Circuit Court, Supervisor ofElections, Sheriff, Tax Collector, and Property Appraiser.